 - Spread beets onto a sheet pan (line sheet pan with parchment paper for easier cleanup, if you like) and roast for about 30 to 40 minutes, turning once.
 Once beets are cooked, allow them to cool before using in the salad (unless you prefer them warm).

 - Place lettuce into a large serving bowl and stir in roasted beets, goat cheese, red onion, unsalted pumpkin seeds and sliced almonds.
 Drizzle or toss with maple balsamic vinaigrette.
-Enjoy!
+Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.